- Bronchiectasis is a condition in which the airways in the lungs are damaged, causing them to become permanently widened.

 - blood tests to check for infections or other possible causes of your condition

-- breathing tests to check how well your lungs are working
+- breathing tests (lung function tests) to check how well your lungs are working

-Bronchiectasis can be treated to control any infections, relieve symptoms and prevent further lung damage.
+Although there is currently no cure for bronchiectasis, early treatment is important to control infections, relieve symptoms and prevent further lung damage.